DominikStiller/ptinsight/README.md

 ```

 ### Python
-Common tools:
-* `pipenv`: dependency management and virtual environments, run `pipenv install --dev` in the project folder to set up the environment
+We use `pipenv` for dependency management and virtual environments.
+Run `pipenv install --dev` in the project folder to set up the environment.

+### Code Style
-* `black`: code formatter, run `black .` in the project folder to format all .py files
+* Python: [black](https://black.readthedocs.io/en/stable/).
+Run `pipenv run black .` in the project folder to format all .py files.
+* Java: [Google Java Style](https://google.github.io/styleguide/javaguide.html).
+Run `./gradlew spotlessJavaApply` in the project folder to format all .java files.

 ## Abbreviations